The multiplicative structure on polynomial continuous valuations: Introduction.

 \begin{remark} In \cite{alesker-icm} we have announced a result that polynomial continuous valuations are dense in the space of all continuous valuations.
 However during the preparation of this paper we found a gap in our original argument.
 So we do not know if this fact is true. \end{remark}

-Let us remind a basic definition from the representation theory.
+Let us remind a basic definition from representation theory.
 Let $\rho$ be a continuous representation of a Lie group $G$ in a Fr\'echet space $F$.
-A vector $\xi \in F$ is called $G$-smooth if the map $g\mapsto \rho(g)\xi$ is infinitely differentiable map from $G$ to $F$.
-It is well known that the subset $F^{sm}$ of smooth vectors is a $G$-invariant linear subspace dense in $F$.
-Moreover it has a natural topology of a Fr\'echet space (which is stronger than that induced from $F$), and the representation of $G$ is $F^{sm}$ is continuous.
+A vector $\xi \in F$ is called $G$-smooth if the map $g\mapsto \rho(g)\xi$ is an infinitely differentiable map from $G$ to $F$.
+It is well known (e.g. \cite{wallach}, Section 1.6) that the subset $F^{sm}$ of smooth vectors is a $G$-invariant linear subspace dense in $F$.
+Moreover it has a natural topology of a Fr\'echet space (which is stronger than that induced from $F$), and the representation of $G$ in $F^{sm}$ is continuous.
 Moreover all vectors in $F^{sm}$ are $G$-smooth.

 We will denote by $GL(V)$ the group of all linear transformations of $V$, and by $Aff(V)$ the group of all affine transformations of $V$.